 Young Dr. Raman Singh would feel the pain of these people.
 After becoming the Chief Minister of the state, he made pure drinking water supply to millions of poor and helpless families, the government’s top priority.
 With the goal of providing villages with clean drinking water, he also implemented plans for irrigation to thirsty fields, expanding canals and preventing the draining of river water.

 With the goal of encouraging international as well as domestic industrialists to invest in the state in 2004-2005, Dr. Raman Singh embarked on a tour to United Kingdom, America and Canada.
 The state saw these efforts bear fruits with plentiful foreign investments in Chhattisgarh.
-Indians in those countries and citizens of Indian origin were affected by Dr. Raman Singh's personality and behaviour.
+Indians in those countries and citizens of Indian origin were influenced by Dr. Raman Singh's personality and behaviour.
 The Indo - American Community of North America and Chhattisgarh NRI Association honoured Dr. Raman Singh with the “Outstanding Person Award”.

 Chhattisgarh received its first award for the procurement of paddy first time under the leadership of Dr. Raman Singh.
 This award was given by the Prime Minister of India, Dr. Manmohan Singh himself.
 Chhattisgarh state is called the “Rice Bowl of India”; this line proves his efforts, justifying the significant award!